 Dirty fuel injectors are a common problem that can hurt engine performance, fuel economy and emissions.
 Many experts recommend cleaning the fuel injectors and intake system as part of a tune-up.
 The need for injector cleaning isn't as great as it once was thanks to improved fuel additives and redesigned injectors.
 But in areas that have gone to reformulated gasoline, injector clogging is more of an issue.

 Fuel varnish deposits that form in injectors restrict fuel delivery, which has a leaning effect on the air/fuel mixture.
 The result can be lean misfire and a general deterioration in engine performance and responsiveness.
 Deposits can also build up on the backs of intake valves, causing cold hesitation problems in many engines.
+Intake valve deposits have been a problem with some newer engines that have Gasoline Direct Injection (GDI).

-The cure is to clean the injectors and valves.
+The cure is to clean the injectors and intake valves.
 Cleaning is recommended for any engine that is suffering a performance complaint or has more than 50,000 miles on the odometer.
 Cleaning the throttle body can also help eliminate idle and stalling problems that plague many of today's engines.